-Roy C. Santos is an associate in the Fresno office and currently serves as the Assistant City Attorney for both Arvin and King City and Assistant District Counsel for Del Rey Community Services District.
-Mr. Santos is a member of the firm’s City Attorney, Litigation, Public Safety, Code Enforcement and Labor and Employment Practice Groups.
+Roy C. Santos is Partner in the firm's Central Valley office and has represented public agencies throughout California for more than a decade.
+Currently he serves as the City Attorney for the City of King; General Counsel for Salinas Valley Solid Waste Authority; and Assistant City Attorney for the Cities of Arvin, Madera, and Yuba City.
+Mr. Santos is a member of the firm’s City Attorney, Litigation, Public Safety, Cannabis, Code Enforcement, and Labor and Employment Practice Groups.
 His legal expertise is focused on all aspects of representing public agencies, including matters involving land use, code enforcement, writ of mandate actions, habeas petitions, eminent domain, unlawful detainer, PBOR, FBOR, Pitchess, employment law, civil rights and the Government Tort Claims Act.
 His career and educational opportunities have provided him with a diversity of valuable legal experience.

 Mr. Santos began his legal career in 2001 as a litigation paralegal for one of the premier intellectual property and antitrust law firms on the west coast.
 He continued his work as a paralegal while attending law school at the University of San Francisco.
 After taking the bar in 2008, he was hired by that firm as a contract attorney to work on a multi-million dollar carbon fiber antitrust law suit.

 Mr. Santos has extensive experience managing all aspects of a case, from its inception through trial.
 As part of his trial practice, he has defended and conducted depositions, prepared and argued pre-trial and post-trial motions and conducted negotiations, mediations and arbitrations.
 He has also conducted bench and jury trials in both state and federal courts.
 In addition to his trial practice, Mr. Santos has experience litigating numerous appeals, including successfully advocating on behalf of his clients before the Ninth Circuit Court of Appeals and the California Court of Appeal, Fifth Appellate District.

 Mr. Santos co-authored an article published in the ADC Defense Comment, entitled “Qualified Immunity - Immunity with a Catch,” that focused on immunity in federal civil rights lawsuits, with regards to police officers and their conduct.